Public mergers and acquisitions in Malaysia: overview

 Any substantial shareholders of the target.

-Any chief executive officer or director of the bidder or target.
+Any chief executive officer or director of the target.

-Any officer occupying or acting a senior managerial position in the bidder or target, whatever his title and whether or not he is a director.
+Any officer occupying or acting a senior managerial position in the target, whatever his title and whether or not he is a director.

 Any person who is connected to any of the above persons.

 Any person in accordance with whose directions and instructions the above persons are accustomed to act.

 Disclosure is made to the Securities Commission and must also be announced, no later than noon on the market day following the relevant dealing in shares, to either:

 The public in a press notice, if the shares of the bidder or target are not listed.